A Geometric Framework for Odor Representation

-Interestingly, the olfactory modality lacks a clear, organism-independent physical metric such as wavelength or pitch along which the receptive fields of different sensory neuron populations can be deployed (and against which the nonuniform sampling properties of the sensory system can be measured) \citep{Cleland2014,Cleland2020Engin}.
+Interestingly, the olfactory modality lacks a clear, organism-independent physical metric such as wavelength or frequency along which the receptive fields of different sensory neuron populations can be deployed (and against which the nonuniform sampling properties of the sensory system can be measured) \cite{Cleland2014,Cleland2020Engin}.
 However, olfaction does provide an objective basis for an \textit{organism-dependent} physical similarity space.
-In this framework, the activity of each odorant receptor type -- e.g., each of the \texttildelow400 different ORs of the human nose or the \textgreater1000 different ORs of the rodent nose -- comprises a distinct unit dimension.
-Specifically, the instantaneous activation level of the convergent population of neurons expressing each OR type \citep{Mombaerts1996,Cleland2020Engin} provides a value from zero to one (maximum activation), such that any possible olfactory stimulus can be mapped to a vector embedded in a physical metric space with dimensionality equal to the number of OR types.
-We refer to this receptor activation-based metric space as $R$-space \citep{Gronowitz2021} (Figure~\ref{Landscapes}A).
-Critically, in this framework, (1) the dimensions of $R$-space are linearly independent of one another, and (2) every possible instantaneous profile of OR activation, including any occluding effects of multiple agonists and antagonists competing for common receptors, is interpretable and maps to a vector in $R$. \citep{Gronowitz2021}.
+In this framework, the activity of each odorant receptor (OR) type -- e.g., each of the $\sim$400 different ORs of the human nose or the \textgreater1100 different ORs of the rodent nose -- comprises a distinct unit dimension.
+Specifically, the instantaneous activation level of the convergent population of primary sensory neurons expressing each OR type \cite{Mombaerts1996,Cleland2020Engin} provides a value from zero to one (maximum activation), such that any possible olfactory stimulus can be mapped to a vector embedded in a physical metric space with dimensionality equal to the number of OR types.
+We refer to this receptor activation-based metric space as $R$-space \cite{Gronowitz2021} (Fig. 2A), within which individual vectors directly correspond to physiological measurements of olfactory sensory neuron activity (e.g., optical recordings from sensory neuron axonal arbors in the olfactory bulb glomerular layer \cite{Wachowiak2001,Storace2017,Storace2019}) and within-category variance is incorporated into the definition of a learned odor.
+Critically, in this framework, (1) the dimensions of $R$-space are linearly independent of one another, and (2) every possible instantaneous profile of OR activation, including any occluding effects of multiple agonists and antagonists competing for common receptors, is interpretable and maps to a vector in $R$. \cite{Gronowitz2021}.